KyuuKiya/Honours-Thesis-Project/README.md

 * Keras == 2.4.3
 * tensorflow == 2.2.0

-NOTE: It is not necessary to need all dependencies to run the code.
+NOTE: You do not need all dependencies with same versions to run the code.

 ## Description